 16. Piscataway Park

 Piscataway Park is located across the Potomac River and provides a habitat for a vast array of animals and bird species.
 It’s home to bald eagles, deer, foxes, beavers, and other wildlife.

-The park was established to protect Accokeek Creek Site and Marshall Hall and the National Colonial Farm.
+The park was established to protect the Accokeek Creek Site, Marshall Hall, and the National Colonial Farm.
 Piscataway features various nature trails, meadows, woodlands, wetlands, a public fishing pier, and two boardwalks.